 During our first week in Borrego Springs, Mr. Misadventures and I were immensely enjoying the local grapefruit.
 At least once a day on our way in or out of Borrego Springs, we drove by Seley Ranch.
-By the end of our first week, I was very interested about this farm so I reached out to them to see if they were amenable to a visit and interview.
+By the end of our first week, I was very interested in this farm so I reached out to them to see if they were amenable to a visit and interview.

 You see I was extremely curious about these farms in the desert.
 How could this sand and rock and devastating heat produce such fantastic fruit?
 To me, the dates and palm trees made sense, but I could not wrap my head around the citrus.
-In my mind I think Florida when I think grapefruit and the climate there is nothing like Borrego Springs.
+In my mind, I think Florida when I think grapefruit and the climate there is nothing like Borrego Springs.
 I was intrigued.

 Once we started driving around the Salton Sea and making a few trips out on CA-86 I realized that there were tons of farms.
 That this was the famous Imperial Valley, one of the main farming zones in California known for exceptional agriculture.
 I had just never realized where exactly Imperial Valley was!